d20ltg/d20ltg/README.md

 Open each file and fix the merge conflicts, then save and use `git add` to mark the file as fixed.
 Once all conflicts are fixed, use `git commit` to finish the merge.

+## Deployment

+The `master` branch represents the production code.
+Heroku detects pushes to the `master` branch and automatically deploys the new code, as long as the build passes the continuous integration tests.
+If the TravisCI build is green, visit http://d20gamers.com to view the deploy.

+The `dev` branch will be automatically deployed to the staging site at http://d20ltg-staging.herokuapp.com following a push to GitHub and a successful build in TravisCI.